Human Immunodeficiency Virus Infection

-- Antiretroviral medicines: These medications slow the progression of HIV.
+- Antiretroviral medicines slow the progression of HIV.
 They are given in different combinations called highly active antiretroviral therapy (HAART).
 Your caregiver will decide what kind of HAART you need.
 You may need to make HAART changes if you have severe side effects or develop resistance to a medicine.

 - Antinausea medicine helps calm your stomach and prevent vomiting.